Foods That Support Nerve Health: What to Eat for Nerve Damage

-Nerve damage leads to neuropathy, a medical condition that challenges patients in performing tasks in their daily life.
-The damaged nerves make life painful.
-The burning sensation or numbness of the body part obstructs every activity of the patient.
-However, one can heal their damaged nerves through the consumption of certain foods.
+Nerve damage leads to neuropathy, a medical condition that challenges patients in performing tasks in their daily lives.
+Damaged nerves can make life painful.
+The burning sensation or numbness of the body part obstructs every patient activity.
+However, one can heal damaged nerves by consuming certain foods.
 Yes, it may not be a magic trick that heals the nerves in a day, but these foods can considerably improve your condition.

-Before proceeding to the list of foods, let us get to the roots of the causes of nerve damage, to understand it better.
+Before proceeding to the list of foods, let us understand the roots of the causes of nerve damage to understand it better.

 How are nerves damaged?

-There are numerous reasons that can cause one to have damaged nerves.
+Numerous reasons can cause one to have damaged nerves.
 However, according to the U.S. National Library of Medicine, the most common cause of nerve damage is diabetes, while the other reasons are the following:

-Once the nerves are damaged, they send false signals to the brain generating burning sensation, tingling, numbness, or stabbing pain.
+Once the nerves are damaged, they send false signals to the brain, generating a burning sensation, tingling, numbness, or stabbing pain.
 There are a large number of medical solutions to damaged nerves.
-However, most of the solutions are short-term.
+However, most of the answers are short-term.

-Nutrition can be chosen as one of the solutions for the prevention and remedy of damaged nerves.
-There are a few food items that can help you deal with neuropathic pain.
+Nutrition can be chosen as one of the solutions for preventing and remedying damaged nerves.
+A few food items can help you deal with neuropathic pain.

 Foods that can heal damaged nerves

-Foods having anti-inflammatory properties and are abundant in certain vitamins can relieve you from the pain experienced due to damaged nerves.
+Foods having anti-inflammatory properties and abundant in specific vitamins can relieve you from the pain experienced due to damaged nerves.
 You can easily nourish your damaged nerves with these foods.
 There are also supplements from which you can get the same nutrients.
 But what’s better than fresh food?

 1. Leafy and green vegetables

-You can rarely find anyone who was not forced to eat green leafy vegetables in his childhood.
-For a good reason; leafy and green vegetables have been known to improve eyesight due to the rich Vitamin A content.
-But did you know that these vegetables can save you from sleepless nights due to neuropathic pain?
+It's rare to find someone who wasn't encouraged to eat green leafy vegetables during childhood.
+For a good reason; leafy and green vegetables have been known to improve eyesight due to their rich Vitamin A content.
+But did you know these vegetables can alleviate neuropathic pain and prevent sleepless nights?
 Green and leafy vegetables such as broccoli, asparagus, and spinach contain vitamin B. This nutrient is essential for nerve regeneration and also improves nerve functions.

-Spinach, broccoli and kale are rich sources of alpha-lipoic acid, another micronutrient for improving nerve function.
-Moreover, food containing alpha-lipoic acid is an effective measure for lowering blood sugar levels.
-According to a study in 2017, alpha-lipoic acid effectively improves nerve conduction and prevents oxidative damage of nerves.
+Spinach, broccoli, and kale are rich sources of alpha-lipoic acid, another micronutrient for improving nerve function.
+Moreover, foods containing alpha-lipoic acid effectively lower blood sugar levels.
+According to a study in 2017, alpha-lipoic acid effectively improves nerve conduction and prevents oxidative damage to nerves.

 If you want to be free of neuropathic pain, eating green and leafy vegetables can help you out.
 But you have to consume them religiously every day.